orchidsoftware/.github/README.md

-# .github
+# Orchid Software - Community Files

-Исходный код файлов сообщества по умолчанию для Orchid Software.
+Source code of the default community files for the Orchid Software.